Spike Island, Widnes: In popular culture

-Spike Island was the site of a famous outdoor concert by The Stone Roses in May 1990.
+Spike Island was the site of a famous outdoor concert by the rock band the Stone Roses in May 1990.
 The support acts included DJs Dave Haslam, Paul Oakenfold and Frankie Bones, a Zimbabwean drum orchestra and the reggae artist Gary Clail.
 The NME wrote "Spike Island was to be the Roses' defining statement, a celebration of not only their own success, but of an entire youth culture" and also "It was a real moment in time; the beginning of a long hot summer that saw England nearly go all the way in the World Cup, the peak of a period when Manchester and the north-west felt like the centre of the universe."
 30,000 people attended the concert; the organisation was described as "amateurish", and this increased the fame of the event.
 The police informed the organisers that the tide was so high that everyone might have to be taken off the island.
 As the Stone Roses took to the stage a cloud of red dust formed in front of the stage, triggering asthma attacks among some members of the crowd.

 A film about the concert called Spike Island was released in 2012.
-The film is a comedy and coming-of-age drama that focuses on a "wannabee" band who idolise The Stone Roses and set out to deliver their demo tape personally to the Roses at the concert.
+The film is a comedy and coming-of-age drama that focuses on a "wannabee" band who idolise the Stone Roses and set out to deliver their demo tape personally to the Roses at the concert.
 Emma Dibdin of Digital Spy wrote that within its limited remit it is an affable watch, but the "domestic drama our heroes are running from never resonates".
 Dibdin added that the "performances are charming, and within the predictable tropes there are genuinely powerful moments."

-The Pulp song "Sorted for E's and Wizz" is inspired by one girl's memories of the concert.
+The Pulp song "Sorted for E's & Wizz" is inspired by one girl's memories of the concert.
 Jarvis Cocker remarked that he'd spoken to the girl about the concert and she could remember virtually nothing apart from the drug taking.
+In 2025, Pulp also released the song "Spike Island" as the first single from their eighth studio album More.

-A tribute concert on the island by "The Clone Roses" was planned for May 2020, thirty years after the original concert.
+A tribute concert on the island by "the Clone Roses" was planned for May 2020, thirty years after the original concert.
 The event was rescheduled for 2021 as public gatherings were prohibited because of the COVID-19 pandemic.
 The music festival took place on 24 July 2021; it was called "Spike Island: The Resurrection" and was headlined by the Clone Roses, with other 1990s tribute bands such as Oas-is, Happy Mondaze and True Order also featuring.